sreekmatta/cs5200_spring2018_the_vikings/README.md

 ## Getting Started

+To verify how the project work, please visit the website which is hosted on [Heroku](https://music-hub-app-angular.herokuapp.com/)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a local machine.

 ### Prerequisites